Romanmc72/how_to_coding/LESSON_01_ESCAPE_ROOM/README.md

 # Escape Room

 We will go through a few lessons here to create an escape room style game!
+Beware that this game will not have any fancy graphics.
+None.
+It will be all text based.
+It will be fun I hope.
 First we mus learn a few things.

 ## Using this Curriculum